akashihi/tpb-parser/README.md

 thepiratebay.cr database downloader.
 Parses The Pirate Bay site and stores it's data into csv or json files.

+Written as a exercise in Go, so do not expect too much.

 ## Building it

 1. Install [go](http://golang.org/doc/install)